sharkdp/bat/README.md

 highlighting.
 To select the `TwoDark` theme, call `bat` with the `--theme=TwoDark` option or set the `BAT_THEME` environment variable to `TwoDark`.
 Use `export BAT_THEME="TwoDark"` in your shell's startup file to make the change permanent.
-Alternatively, use `bat`s [configuration file](#configuration-file).
+Alternatively, use `bat`'s [configuration file](#configuration-file).

 If you want to preview the different themes on a custom file, you can use